 How it all started

 Lahtela believes that diseases and fatigue are a result of imbalances in the body’s systems, often caused by the presence, or lack of, stress, inflammation, diet and exercise.
-He believes that technology could be used to track and monitor this vital data to develop a holistic picture of the daily mental and physical load being carried by a person.
-(I talk a lot about allostatic load and lifeload in my first book, Rise and Shine: Recover from burnout and get back to your best.)
+He believes that technology could be used to track and monitor this vital data.
+This can then be used to develop a holistic picture of the daily mental and physical load being carried by a person.
+(I talk a lot about allostatic load and lifeload in my book Rise and Shine: Recover from burnout and get back to your best.)

 How is it different from wrist-based tech?